Privacy Policy

 VeroID is an Australian company subject to the Privacy Act 1988 (Cth) and the Australian Privacy Principles (APPs).
 We are committed to protecting the privacy of all individuals whose information we handle.

-VeroID operates as a Document Verification Service (DVS) Gateway Service Provider.
-We provide business-to-business (B2B) identity verification services that enable our business customers (“Gateway Users”) to verify Australian identity documents through the government's DVS.
+VeroID provides business-to-business (B2B) identity verification services that enable our business customers to verify Australian identity documents against official government records.

 We do not provide consumer-facing identity verification services directly to individuals.